 Retinol vs Granactive Retinoids

 As previously noted, it takes two conversions for retinol to become available to the skin.
-While it is not the strongest retinoid available, retinol is still quite effective.
+While it is not the most potent retinoid available, retinol is still quite effective.

 If you are just starting out with retinol, you may experience irritation, redness, dryness, and/or peeling until your skin becomes acclimated.
 Enter Granactive Retinoids.

 So what exactly are Granactive Retinoids?

 Hydroxypinacolone retinoate (HPR), also known as Granactive Retinoid, binds to retinoid receptors of skin cells without needing to be converted to retinoic acid.

 While testing has shown a reduction in fine lines and wrinkles without the irritation associated with typical retinol, most of the research that has been done on Granactive Retinoids comes from the manufacturer, Grant Industries.

 How to Interpret The Ordinary Granactive Retinoid Ingredient Lists

-A 2% Granactive Retinoid complex from The Ordinary actually contains 10% active and 90% dimethyl isosorbide (a solvent to help the product work better).
+A 2% Granactive Retinoid complex from The Ordinary actually contains 10% active ingredient and 90% dimethyl isosorbide (a solvent to help the product work better).